Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 What’s Inside the RTB Protocol?

-The backbone of the RTB protocol is a taxonomy.
-It helps DSPs and SSPs to name and interpret pieces of data in the same way.
-In addition, the protocol contains rules for what data can be shared and how it can be used to make RTB compliant with data protection laws.
+All of this is super-useful since it helps DSPs and SSPs to name and interpret pieces of data in the same way.
+In addition, the protocol contains rules for what data can be shared and how it can be used to make realtime bidding advertising compliant with data protection laws.

 Why is Real-Time Bidding Important?